estudioChispa/100-days-of-code/r2-log.md

 ## Log

 ### R2D7 - March 20, 2018
-Got distracted by an idea for iMessages Stickers.
+Got distracted by an idea for iMessage Sticker Pack.
 On the one hand, I learned all about making a sticker set.
-On the other hand, I didn't get anything done on my app.
+On the other hand, I didn't get anything done on my app. #100DaysOfCode #Swift #iOS

 ### R2D6 - March 19, 2018
 Feeling a little under the weather today, but worked on the mapView of my app for a bit. #100DaysOfCode #Swift #iOS